 Park University

-Established in 1875, Park University is a private school with core values of “academic excellence, inclusivity, and social responsibility” (Park “About“).
+Established in 1875, Park University is a private school with core values of “academic excellence, inclusivity, and social responsibility”.
 More than 16,500 students worldwide call Park home through 41 campuses and online.
 Through Park, you can earn a Bachelor of Arts in political science on the Parkville, Missouri campus and online.

 Park’s political science program includes a concentration in American or international politics and involves 122 credit hours, including 36 hours of core curriculum and approved electives.
 You will take courses like American National Government, International Relations, and History of Political Philosophy, as well as a senior thesis and internship.